iTwin/itwinjs-core/docs/learning/display/TileCache.md

 You can configure a cloud-storage tile cache for your application backend in one of two ways:

-1. Supply your Azure blob storage credentials to [IModelHostConfiguration.tileCacheAzureCredentials]($backend) to use the built-in Azure blob storage cache; or
+1. Supply your Azure blob storage credentials to [IModelHostOptions.tileCacheAzureCredentials]($backend) to use the built-in Azure blob storage cache; or
-2. Supply a custom cloud storage provider to [IModelHostConfiguration.tileCacheStorage]($backend).
+2. Supply a custom cloud storage provider to [IModelHostOptions.tileCacheStorage]($backend).